-- Wolfram Alpha- Wolfram Alpha is like google plus Photomath plus Wikipedia.
-It has an accurate answer for most any problem.
+- Wolfram Alpha- Wolfram Alpha is like Google plus Photomath plus Wikipedia.
+It has an accurate answer for almost any problem.
 Wolfram Alpha is a great way to quickly find out which Spanish conquistador was the first to see the Grand Canyon or how to do that next Calculus problem.
-Wolfram Alpha is a one stop shop for every answer a student needs, but the most helpful part of Wolfram Alpha is the depth of its answers.
-Once again, students should be cautious with becoming too comfortable using such a powerful tool too causally; with access to great resources comes great responsibility.
-Students should remember to use Wolfram Alpha as a tool not a crutch.
+Wolfram Alpha is a one-stop shop for every answer a student needs, but the most helpful part of Wolfram Alpha is the depth of its answers.
+Once again, students should be cautious about becoming too comfortable using such a powerful tool too causally; with access to great resources comes great responsibility.
+Students should remember to use Wolfram Alpha as a tool, not a crutch.

 Honorable mention: Conjuguemos– Have you been struggling with verb conjugations in your Spanish, French, or Latin class recently?
 Google Conjuguemos.
 Although not technically an application, this helpful website is a game changer for any language course.
 It generates practice problems for verb conjugations and vocabulary in six different languages, and it is completely customizable.
 For example, if you want to practice preterit and imperfect verbs for your Spanish test next week, you can generate a free practice test and receive graded feedback using conjuguemos.

 Do you know of other helpful apps for students?
 Feel free to share them in the comments section below!
-Think your student needs more than an app to reach their academic potential?
-Check out our one on one coaching services here http://saotg.com/one-on-one-coaching/
+Do you think your student needs more than an app to reach their academic potential?
+Check out our one-on-one coaching services here.